 Getting Started

-1. Download the runtime
+1. Get the runtime

-- Extract the archive.
+- Extract it.
 You should see the

 plume3dexecutable (orplume3d.exeon Windows) and any required DLLs/libs. - (Optional) Add the folder containing